mkavulich/ccpp-doc/CCPPtechnical/source/CompliantPhysicsParams.rst

 described below.
 The criteria for acceptance of a scheme into the CCPP is under development.

 It is recommended that :term:`parameterizations <parameterization>` be comprised of the smallest units that will be used independently.
-For example, if a given :term:`set` of deep and shallow convection schemes will always be called together and in a pre-established order, it is acceptable to group them within a single scheme.
+For example, if a given pair of deep and shallow convection schemes will always be called together and in a pre-established order, it is acceptable to group them within a single scheme.
 However, if one envisions that the deep and shallow convection schemes may someday operate independently, it is recommended to code two separate schemes to allow more flexibility.